-Westbay®-equipped monitoring wells will be monitored and sampled twice from September 2006 until June 2007.
+Westbay®-equipped monitoring wells will be monitored and sampled three times from September 2007 until December 2008.
 Samples from these wells will be obtained on a semi-annual frequency.
 Parsons will supply two field technicians per groundwater sampling event.
-Groundwater samples will be collected from discrete intervals using the Westbay® device for two semi-annual events.
+Groundwater samples will be collected from discrete intervals using the Westbay® device for three semi-annual events.
 Pressure readings will be recorded at selected depth intervals in the Westbay®-equipped wells prior to sampling activities.

 The sampling and use of the multi-port monitoring devices require specialized training provided by Westbay®.
 Several people from CSSA and Parsons were trained on the correct usage and procedures for obtaining meaningful data.
-Requirements for measurement, purging, and sampling were provided by Westbay[®] at that time.
+Requirements for measurement, purging, and sampling were provided by Westbay® at that time.